Gizra/circuitauction-docs/client/how-to-approve-a-client.md

 # How to approve a client?

-There are two levels of client approvement:
+There are two levels of client approval:

 * Approve the person as a client that can participate in the auction house activities.
 This is done by changing the client status to **Approved** \(see explanation below\).
-* Approve credit for a client \(bidder\) that he/she can use for bidding.
+* Approve credit for a client \(bidder\) that they can use for bidding.
 This is done by approving credit requests \(see explanation below\).

 ## Changing client status to Approved